Reach the Unreachable,

 Exosome Gene Therapy to correct genetic diseases

-Recent decades have witnessed the birth of revolutionary genome editing tools or “molecular genome scissors”.
+Recent decades have witnessed the birth of revolutionary genome editing tools or “molecular genome scissors”, in particular CRISPR-Cas technology.
 Although these tools are expected to revolutionize healthcare, opening first-time-ever opportunity to correct many types of genetic diseases, the quest remains to develop delivery systems that can efficiently and safely deliver these tools to the correct cells and tissues.
-ExoVectory brings in the technology to achieve this, by allowing the packaging of incredibly large and complex editing tools (DNA and/or proteins) into exosomes.
+ExoVectory brings in THE technology to achieve this, by allowing the packaging of incredibly large and complex editing tools (DNA and/or proteins) into exosomes.
 In partnership with world-leading entities in the field of gene therapy, both at academia and industry, ExoVectory will revolutionize gene therapy to allow treatment of various currently untreatable and fatal genetic diseases.

 ExoVectory is an Erasmus MC spin-out, launched in 2020